 “A gentleman of color, who had sent a messenger to purchase a ticket in the orchestra seats of the Sherman Grand, on appearing at the theatre in person, was refused admission to his seat, and was informed that he could have his ticket exchanged for a seat in the balcony.
 Being a British subject and a citizen of Calgary, he resented the insult and sought legal advice as to his rights in the matter. the [sic] sequel being that a writ for damages has been entered in the courts.”Calgary News Telegram, 7 February 1914.

-Surprisingly, Daniels successfully sued the theatre’s management for $1,000 in damages for the public humiliation the incident caused him.
-However, Daniel’s success was more a result of the failure of legal representation from the theatre.
+Surprisingly, Daniels was able to sue the theatre’s management for $1,000 in damages for the public humiliation the incident caused him.
+However, Daniel’s limited success was more a result of the failure of legal representation from the theatre.

 The Albertan, 26 March 1914.